Christian Spirituality > Holiness < read this in your language

 WHAT SHAPES US

 Are we 'without form and void'?
-Does what's around us determine our shape?
+Does the world, the culture, the people around us determine our shape?
 If so, the Spirit isn't shaping us.
 We'd be more like an amoeba than a Christian or a human being.
 A shapeless lump of a church is not a church which is following the Spirit.
 A Christian chameleon who blends in with his/her surroundings isn't a Christian at all.
 Eventually, they regenerate into a degenerate, improve like a newly-repackaged product, renovate into a crack house, and become as just as the fine print in a contract.
 Likewise, any group that tries to be everything in general and nothing in particular is not worth being a part of.
 Those who believe in Christ are called to live out the Kingdom.
 It's different from the others, distinct, holy.

 How does the Kingdom stack up with today's moral climate?
 Think of the attitudes which are becoming more common nowadays: